MariemAmmar/French-to-English-Neural-Machine-Language-Translation-Using-RNN/README.md

 This project demonstrates how to train a sequence-to-sequence model for English to French translation using the Keras deep learning library.

 ## Part 1: Data Preparation
 This part involves preparing the data for training the sequence-to-sequence model.
-The data used in this project is the English-French parallel corpus from the Tatoeba Project, which consists of sentence pairs of English and French translations.
+The data used in this project is the English-French corpus from this link [Click here](https://www.manythings.org/anki/) to access the dataset used in this project, which consists of sentence pairs of English and French translations.
 The following steps are performed in this part:

 * Load the raw text data from the downloaded file.
 * Clean the data by removing non-printable characters, punctuation, and whitespace.